bihealth/bih-cluster/bih-cluster/docs/slurm/overview.md

 ## Annotated Contents

 - [Background on Scheduling](background.md) -- some background on scheduling and the terminology used
-- [Quickstart](quickstart.md) -- the most important Slurm commands, explained, with examples
+- [Quickstart](quickstart.md) -- explains the most important Slurm commands, with examples
 - [Cheat Sheet](cheat-sheet.md) -- for quick reference
 - [Job Scripts](job-scripts.md) -- how to setup job scripts with Slurm
 - [Memory Allocation](memory-allocation.md) -- memory allocation (:warning: one of the most important concepts that is most often found confusing)